kaiwaehner/python-jupyter-apache-kafka-ksql-tensorflow-keras/readme.md

 ![Apache Kafka Administration in Jupyter Notebook](pictures/Jupyter_Start_Kafka_KSQL.png)

+# Additional Information (AutoEncoder, TensorBoard, TensorFlow Model Export / Import)

+The following describes some more details of this project like the concept of an Autoencoder, visualisation with TensorBoard and issues with exporting / importing TensorFlow models in different environments.

 ## Autoencoder for Credit Card Fraud Detection build with Keras and TensorFlow

 An autoencoder is an unsupervised neural network which encodes (i.e. compresses) the input and then decodes (i.e. decompresses) it again: